joliet/joliet.github.io/_projects/kits-redesign-project.md

 ![](/images/kits/batch_sites_task_flow.png)

-Use the task flow as a guide, I sketched a wireframe and then developed a medium fidelity prototype in InVision to use for testing and feedback from users.
+With the task flow as a guide, I sketched a wireframe and then developed a medium fidelity prototype in InVision to use for testing and feedback from users.

 ![](/images/kits/batch_prototype_step_1.png)